 About the Programs

-On this amazing program volunteers work with vulnerable children in community-care centers in either Mombasa or Diani Beach.
+On this amazing program volunteers work with centres providing care to children from poor families in either Mombasa or Diani Beach.
 In Mombasa the local team work closely with two schools in the community.
 One is a smaller children’s center with 25 children from ages 2-14 years where volunteers can assist with teaching the toddler’s class during the day and planning activities and trips out for the older children.
 The other option is a larger center and school with 38 vulnerable children and 200 students at the school.
 Here volunteers can run classes and activities in both the school and care centers.
 Both sites appreciate volunteers with experience in social work, counselling, construction, building, behavior management and working with special needs children.

 The Diani Beach community-care center is situated around an hour from Mombasa.
 The center is run by a Reverend and has strong religious values.
 There are 58 children aged from 4-23 years at the center.
 Volunteers can be involved in teaching the youngest children, plan activities and trips, fundraise, complete construction projects, paint, clean, help with homework and chores.
 The children have formed a band and visit local hotels to raise money.
 Volunteers with musical knowledge could assist with this.